Best Pole Saw 2020 – Top 10 models Reviewed From An Expert!

 Another thing that you will appreciate is the fact that it is a cordless unit.
 Therefore, your movements won't get restricted.
 And the battery holds good charge to give you enough working minutes around the yard.

-Sun Joe SWJ800E 8-Inch 6.5-Amp Telescoping Electric Pole Chain Saw: Best pole saw for tree trimming
+Sun Joe SWJ800E 8-Inch 6.5-Amp Telescoping Electric Pole Chain Saw

 - EXTENDS REACH: Ideal for cutting overhanging limbs and thin logs